pfrazee/pfrazee.github.io/_posts/2017-11-04-auditable-servers-through-secure-ledgers.md

 ## Why do they matter?

-Because each block includes the hash of its previous block, the hash of a block encompasses the entire chain's history.
-If you change one block in the history, the subsequent blocks' hashes change.

 Blockchains create accountability.

+The hash of each block encompasses the entire chain's history.
+If you change one bit of the history, all subsequent blocks' hashes change.

 By encompassing the history in each hash, we make it easy to check for lies about the state.
 Syncing peers can quickly check equality with each other.

 <img src="/assets/img/checkin.gif" class="centered">

-If hashes don’t match, then the consumer knows the history has changed.
+If hashes don’t match, then the peer knows the history has changed.
-And because the blocks are signed, the consumer can prove to the network that the author created a split history.
+And because the blocks are signed, the peer can prove to the network that the author created a split history.

 <img src="/assets/img/snitch.gif" class="centered">